DanToml/conferences/talks/2018/kubecon/script.md

 ## Rolling Updates and Readiness Checks

 ^
-The kubernetes support for rolling deployments with readiness checking was also incredibly valuable to us - we continuously deliver all of our software, and testing isn't perfect.
-Knowing that if you push a bad config change, your service will crash, and not be rolled out to all of the pods is incredibly warm.
-And in the case of running a stateful service like nomad, it allows you to maintain quorum during deployments, which was one of the more frustrating issues during our nomad testing phases.
+The kubernetes support for rolling deployments with readiness checking was also incredibly valuable to us.
+We continuously deliver all of our software, and regardless of how much you test a service, knowing that if you push a bad config change, your service will crash, and not be rolled out to all of the pods is incredibly warm.
+And in the case of running a stateful service like nomad, it also allows you to maintain quorum during deployments, which was one of the more frustrating issues during our nomad testing phases.

 ---

 ## Nomad is __part__ of our product

 ^
-Nomad is an important part of running builds in 2.0, and it ships to both our on premise product and in cloud.
+We ultimately made an important distinction - Nomad is part of our product.
+It is an important part of running builds in 2.0, and it ships to both our on-premise product and in our SaaS offering.
 It's where the majority of our builds execute, and gives us much of the flexibility we need to do that and build out new functionality.

 ---

 ## Kubernetes is for __scaling__ our product

 ^
-Kubernetes is the platform that we use to build out operationalize our platform.
-It lets us  <blah blah?>
+Kubernetes is the platform that we use to build out and to operationalize our product.
+We leverage its features to allow us to run our application layer services, and product infrastructure.

 ---

-## So how did this work?
+## So how does this work?

 ^
-So now we know the basic tools at our disposal, lets take a look at how this initially worked, and then let's talk about some of the problems we ran into, and how we solved them.
+So now we know the basic tools at our disposal, lets take a look at how we set this up, and explore some of the things that did not necessarily work so well for us and how we leveraged the tools to fix them.

 ---

-### terraform, terraform, terraform
+## scheduler
+## __inside__
+## a scheduler

 ^
-We deploy all of our persistent infrastructure with terraform, this is no different for our kubernetes clusters.
-It gives us great visibility into how and why every change into our infrastrucutre was made,
+From an operations perspective, nomad is comprised of two main components, the nomad server, which is the nomad control plane, and nomad-clients, which execute the jobs provided by the nomad server.
+We run the nomad servers with kubernetes, and the clients are external.
+And for us, a nomad deployment also has some auxiliary services that exist to integrate Nomad with the rest of our domain, monitoring, and some amount of ops automation.

 ---

-## nomad-server Kubernetes Nodes
+## nomad-__server__

+^
+Nomad is an inherently stateful service, built on top of raft for handling log replication, and with a couple of different persistence options.
+Nomad requires some form of service discovery for initial cluster bootstrapping, after which a gossip protocol takes over with HashiCorp Serf.

 ---

+### Nomad
-## `$ kubectl apply`
+## Persistence

+^
+We handle nomad storage by having dedicated kubernetes clients for nomad server workloads, which we then bind mount the host storage of into a nomad server container.
+This allows us to leverage our existing ability to manage hosts, use EBS for recovery, and <<TODO FINISH>>

 ---

+### Nomad
-## nomad-drainer
+## Service Discovery

 ---

-Services deploy with helm
+## Consul

+^
+HashiCorp reccomend using Consul for Nomad service discovery, and it works reasonably well, with relatively little overhead to get setup and configure, and is pretty stable when running.

 ---

-Service layer deployed with helm
+## Multiple clusters

+^
+However when we started expanding our nomad requirements to support multiple clusters, we found we were using the same consul cluster to handle multiple deployments, and lead ourselves into maintaining a bit of a single purpose snowflake cluster, so we eventually decided to look into alternatives.

 ---

-Includes our auxillary services
+## Kubernetes + StatefulSet

+^
+We eventually switched Nomad into using a Kubernetes StatefulSet, which gave us more predictable upgrade semantics, and allowed us to migrate to doing all of our nomad service discovery inside kubernetes.

 ---

-Autoscaler
+## nomad-__clients__

 ---

-Garbage Collector
+## Scaling Clients

 ---

-Metrics
+### Scaling
+## Autoscaler

 ---

+## Health Checks

+^
+- We run an agent on nomad-clients that validates that nomad is up, the docker engine is responsive, and that the internet is reachable.
+- Sends metrics wrt health

+---

+## Draining Clients

+^
+- Originally no way to not re-schedule jobs out of the box
+- We patched nomad to support this for our use case
+- Tied into AWS asg hooks, and disable draining for the client
+- Nomad added support for this in 0.8 release last week

+---

+## What have we learnt?

+^
+I would like to start out by saying that nomad is a really great tool, and Alex and the nomad team are incredibly receptive to hearning about issues that you run into.
+They've worked on fixes for, or roadmapped features for manny of the things that we've run into, and are a super friendly crowd.
+That said, I'm now going to walk through our biggest build system outages, talk about some of their contributing factors, and what we learned from them.

+---

+## Incident __#1__

+^
+The first major nomad outage we experienced was an interesting

+---

+  |- nomad bankruptcy

+---

+- added metrics

+---

+## Incident __#2__

+^
+- second incident
+  |- nomad bankruptcy

+---

+- more exploration of the data
+  |- lots of failed job deletions
+  |- high dead job counts
+  |- would try to delete the same job ~70 times

+---

+- noticed it was happening in garbage collection
+  |- reduced gc duration
+  |- saw that things were generally better
+  |- system would still stop scheduling for ~30s - 1min every gc cycle

+---

+- packaging nomad

+---

+## Incident __#3__

+^
+- third incident
+  |- nomad-gc

+---

+- stable for several months

+---

-## __thanks__.
+## __thank you__.
 ### @dantoml